Junior Kindergarten

 PHYSICAL REQUIREMENTS

-Children must be able to follow directions carefully, show respect towards other children and their teachers and be able to communicate effectively.
-Children must be completely toilet-proficient (potty-trained) in order to attend.
-If a child is not able to independently use the restroom and manage their own clothing, they are not ready for this outdoor program.
+Children must be able to follow directions carefully, show respect & kindness towards other children and their teachers, follow forest school rules, and be able to communicate effectively.
+Children must be completely toilet-proficient (potty trained) in order to attend Wauhatchie School.
+The outdoor environment is not conducive to pull-ups/diapers and any students unable to potty independently with no help from an adult are not ready to attend this outdoor school setting.

 DRESSING APPROPRIATELY

-Appropriate clothing for Forest Junior Kindergarten is CRITICAL to the success of the program.
+Appropriate clothing for Forest Preschool is CRITICAL to the success of the program.
 “There is no such thing as bad weather, only inappropriate clothing choices.”
-Clothing guidelines are available in the parent handbook.
+Clothing guidelines are available in the parent handbook and will be discussed at length before school begins in the fall.
+Students must arrive appropriately dressed for the day.

 FAMILY INVOLVEMENT